 .

-(a) The Trust acknowledges that each Finance Party has or will have entered into this Agreement and the other Finance Documents to which it is a party and participated in the Advances in full reliance on representations in the terms set out in the following provisions of this Article XI.
+(a) The Trust acknowledges that each Finance Party has or will have entered into this Agreement and the other Finance Documents to which it is a party and participated in the Advances in full reliance on representations and warranties in the terms set out in the following provisions of this Article XI.
 The Trust represents and warrants to each Finance Party in the terms set forth in Sections 11.2 through 11.17 inclusive with reference to itself and, if so specified, the Companies.

 (b) The representations and warranties in this Article XI will be deemed initially made on the date of the execution and delivery by the Trust of this Agreement and repeated on the date of delivery of the Drawdown Request, on the Closing Date and on each Interest Payment Date by reference to the facts and circumstances existing on each such day, except that (i) those representations and warranties which are expressly stated to relate to an earlier date or time shall be deemed repeated only by reference to the facts and circumstances existing at that earlier date or time, and (ii) after the Closing Date, Sections 11.7 to 11.17 (inclusive) shall be deemed repeated with reference to the Trust and (where applicable) the Companies only.